Burt Lancaster: Hecht-Lancaster Productions

 In 1951, the actor/producer duo changed the company's name to Hecht-Lancaster Productions.
 The first film under the new name was another swashbuckler: 1952's The Crimson Pirate, directed by Siodmak.
-Co-starring Cravat, it was extremely popular.
+Again, co-starring Nick Cravat, it was extremely popular.
+Taking the premise of The Flame and the Arrow a step further, it allowed the pair to, not only emphasise the absurdity of the story with more spectacle and comical situations but to demonstrate they were able to perform their own circus skills-based stunts without relying on stuntmen quite as much as most Hollywood stars.
+As if to downplay this, Lancaster himself speaks to the audience in the opening scene over footage of Lancaster performing a dangerous rope swing from one of his pirate ship's masts to the other. "…in a pirate world, believe only what you see."
+The footage is then reversed to show a near impossible backwards swing to the first mast again, from which he proclaims "No, believe HALF of what you see."

 Lancaster changed pace once more by doing a straight dramatic part in 1952's Come Back, Little Sheba, based on a Broadway hit, with Shirley Booth, produced by Wallis and directed by Daniel Mann.

 Alternating with adventure films, he went into South Sea Woman in 1952 at Warners.
 Part of the Norma-Warners contract was that Lancaster had to appear in some non-Norma films, of which this was one.

 In 1954, for his own company, Lancaster produced and starred in His Majesty O'Keefe, a South Sea island tale shot in Fiji.
 It was co-written by James Hill, who would soon become a part of the Hecht-Lancaster partnership.